-• 3rd Sunday Advent (C)
+3rd Sunday Advent (C)

-- As we approach Christmas, we experience an incessant & increasingly intensive attack from all quarters to buy gifts. - Our gift from God is the person of Jesus, & we exchange presents to remind us of this greatest of gifts - What would we do...who would you & I today be if we hadn't been gifted by God with Jesus? - This Sunday's Gospel once more presents John the Baptist who has a particular place of honour in our tradition. - He was the cousin of Jesus who leapt for joy in his mother's womb when Elizabeth received a visit from Mary. - He was the one who lived as a radical prophet, wearing animal skins & eating locusts & demanding a radical change in the way people lived. - Our generation likes to close an eye to that aspect of John's life, because he's a bit embarrassing, but it is this aspect, this demand for continual & radical change, that fascinated people over the centuries. - In today's Gospel the people gather around John & ask, "What is it that we should do?"
-Not what should others do to prepare for the Kingdom. - Not how should the government change to prepare for the Kingdom. - Not how should the Temple worship change to prepare for the Kingdom, but, simply & perhaps more difficult, what shall we do? - John told the people to be charitable; that they should give the poor of their surplus; the tax collectors are told to be honest, not using their position to enrich themselves; soldiers are told to stop harassing & intimidating people. - John the Baptist challenged the people to love.
-He also challenges us. - He challenges us to adopt a whole new attitude in life, an attitude of sacrificial love. - This is the love that others will witness in us as a sign that the Kingdom of God is near. - Paul put it this way to the Philippians.
-"Let your gentleness be known to everyone, for the Lord is near." - What is it we should do to prepare for the coming of Christ? - The first thing we should do is to look at how we treat other people & then make & effort to be kind, considerate & loving. - John the Baptist was a radical. - He called people to make a radical change in their lives. - Sometimes we let the sentimentality of Christmas get in the way of the call of the prophet.
-Christmas is about a radical change in the world & a radical change in ourselves to be life-giving & not sapping the life out of others. - And it is in being life-giving that we find joy & wherein we find Christ. - Jesus is not hiding from us.
-It is we who are hiding from him. - Did you notice that our Scripture readings for this 3rd Sunday of Advent are about joy?
+- As we approach Christmas, we experience an incessant & increasingly intensive attack from all quarters to buy gifts, especially now that the restrictions of Lockdown on going to the stores have been lifted. - Of course, the lockdowns have not restricted on-line purchases. - The great gift we Christians focus on is the gift from God the person of Jesus, & we supposedly exchange presents to remind us of this greatest of gifts. - And as we move towards the feast of God's gift to us, we are presented with readings that prepare us to be receptive to that gift. - This Sunday's Gospel once more presents John the Baptist who has a particular place of honour in our tradition. - He was the cousin of Jesus who leapt for joy in his mother's womb when Elizabeth received a visit from Mary. - He was the one who lived as a radical prophet, wearing animal skins & eating locusts & demanding a radical change in the way people lived. - Our generation likes to close an eye to that aspect of John's life, because he's a bit embarrassing, but it is this aspect, this demand for continual & radical change, that fascinated people over the centuries. - In today's Gospel the people gather around John & ask, "What is it that we should do?" not what others should do to prepare for the Kingdom. - Not how the government should change to prepare for the Kingdom; not how the Temple worship should change to prepare for the Kingdom, but, simply & perhaps the more difficult question, what shall we do? - Three times in today's Gospel we heard the question "What must we do?" - The answers John the Baptist gave to those who asked him what they must do were all about the way they treated other people? - John told the people to be charitable; that they should give the poor of their surplus; the tax collectors are told to be honest, not using their position to enrich themselves; soldiers are told to stop harassing & intimidating people. - John the Baptist challenged the people to love.
+He also challenges us. - He challenges us to adopt a whole new attitude in life, an attitude of love that's directed to the other. - This is the love that others will witness in us as a sign that the Kingdom of God is near. - Paul put it this way to the Philippians.
+"Let your gentleness be known to everyone, for the Lord is near." - So, what is it we should do today to prepare for the coming of Christ? - The first thing we can do is to look at how we treat other people & then make & effort to be kind, considerate & loving. - John the Baptist was a radical. - He called people to make a radical change in their lives.